jundalisay/superb/content/en/research/aristotle/metaphysics/book-3/part-6.md

 ---
-heading: "Part 6 of Book 3"
+heading: "Part 6"
 title: "Do forms exist?"
 date: 2015-09-15
 image: "/covers/meta.jpg"
+author: Aristotle
 description: "Besides perceptible things and the intermediates, we have to look for another class of things -- the Forms which we posit. "
 icon: "/icons/aris.jpg"
 ---